- When should I choose thin-film antifouling? -

 Furthermore, the smooth covering optimises boat speed, allows the boat to glide easier and faster through the water and reduces fuel consumption.
 The PTFE additive (Teflon) further strengthens the surface structure.

-Ideally suited for regatta boats, motor and sailing yachts that regularly sail on inshore waterways and rivers.
+Ideally suited for regatta boats, speedy gliders, motor and sailing yachts that regularly sail on inshore waterways and rivers.

 A great advantage of thin-film antifouling is that its use avoids the build-up of thick layers of paint that could flake or peel off after some time.
 In addition, it is very quick and easy to use and work with.
 Thin-film antifouling is also worth considering for environmental reasons, because it only contains a small amount of biocides.